simoncblyth/opticks/notes/issues/review_sensor_id.rst

 * NOTE : GGeo has its own separate stree ?
 Used for old/new comparison presumably.
 * TODO : compare old and new inst and then switch to the new

   * how to switch to U4Tree.h/stree.h inst ?
+Need to complete CSG/tests/CSG_stree_Convert.h
   * CSGOptiX::Create just uploads the CSGFoundry fd
   * CSGFoundry fd is still created with CSG_GGeo_Convert